nanlii/udacity_data_scientist/README.md

 6. [Licensing, Authors, and Acknowledgements](#licensing)

 ## Introduction <a name="introduction"></a>
-This is the first project of the [**Udacity Data Scientist Nano Degree Program**](https://www.udacity.com/course/data-scientist-nanodegree--nd025).
+This is the first project of the [**Udacity Data Scientist NanoDegree Program**](https://www.udacity.com/course/data-scientist-nanodegree--nd025).

 For this project, I will follow the CRISP-DM process to create a blog post and Github repository to begin building a data science portfolio of my own.